 How do we move from thinking about bodies in our world to feeling and standing with those bodies?

-On this hinge of decision, life indeed has a cost, and hierarchies of the past and present lurk everywhere.
-But admitting these facts need not resign us to tragic necessity.
-Quite the opposite!
-These necessary affirmations are just the start of minimizing that price, imagining futures with less loss, and shaking up the structures that define winners and losers at the outset.
-In short, the responsive work of ethics.
+In a world of creaturely bodies, life indeed has a cost.
+But that admission need not resign us to tragic necessity.
+Rather, it is the necessary affirmation required for any effort to minimize that cost, to innovate toward futures with less loss, and to shake up the structures that define winners and losers at the outset.

-In this work, I have found friendship with many dissonant world visions that, in some way, strive toward these aims amid the inconsistencies of practice: Jainism's nonharm to all life forms, Sikhism's political fearlessness, the peace church witness against state violence, deconstructive thinkers, A. N. Whitehead's claim that reality creates itself in constant process, numerous critical/animal theorists, as well as poets and artists who reflect ourselves and our worlds back to us, maintaining the knife edge of grief/goodness, pain/beauty.
+In this work, I have found friendship with world visions that strive toward these aims amid the inconsistencies of practice: The Jain tradition of India with its aim of nonviolence and multi-sided knowing, the peace church witness against state violence, feminist, womanist and ecological ethics of care, critical animal theorists, liberation theologians, A. N. Whitehead's claim that reality creates itself in constant process, as well as poets and artists who inhabit the knife-edge of grief/goodness, pain/beauty.

-I live toward the creative adventure of a plant-based life, and work to illuminate the suffering of creatures—as well as examples of their joy and freedom—the damage to ecosystems, as well as the complex entanglements of workers amid the border-crossing web of industrial agriculture and other contemporary bioethical issues.
+I live toward the creative adventure of a plant-based life, and work to illuminate the local and global entanglements of industrial agriculture, alongside other contemporary bioethical issues.

-I research and work with Vegan Outreach, have taught philosophy and religious studies at Claremont School of Theology and Monmouth College and currently serve as The Bhagwaan Mahavir/Chao Family Postdoctoral Fellow in Jain Studies at Rice University.
-I am most at home playing guitar, contra dancing, or hiking with my beagle pals.
+I have taught philosophy and religious studies—emphasizing applied ethics, animal/ecological ethics, and South Asian/Indian traditions—at Claremont School of Theology, Monmouth College, and Rice University.
+I currently serve as associate professor and Shri Parshvanath Presidential Chair in Jain Studies at the University of California, Irvine.
+I am most at home playing guitar, dancing, or hiking with my dog pals.